BEGINNER ARCANIST TANK GUIDE

 ADDITIONAL INFO:

-Turning Tide drops from
+- Turning Tide drops from Normal or Veteran Shipwrights Regret

-Normal or Veteran The Dread Cellar
+- Crimson Oath's Rive drops from Normal or Veteran The Dread Cellar

-Normal or Veteran Dragonstar Arena
+- Puncturing Remedy drops from Normal or Veteran Dragonstar Arena

-Tremorscale drops from
+- Tremorscale drops from Veteran Volenfell

 This is my suggested setup for dungeons.
 Since you can't fit in that many support sets in 4-man content, any combination of support sets will perform well.